-The just-finished SBIR/STTR economic impact study for the National Cancer Institute shows a return of \$3.68 in taxes for every dollar invested in SBIR R&D. In other words, SBIR at NCI not only paid for itself, it returned more than 2.6 times to the Government more than what was invested in SBIR.
+The just-finished SBIR/STTR economic impact study for the National Cancer Institute shows a return of \$368 in taxes for every dollar invested in SBIR R&D. In other words, SBIR at NCI not only paid for itself, it returned more than three times to the Government than it cost.
 The NCI study looked at 12 years and 690 NCI Phase II SBIR/STTR awards totaling \$787 million dollars to develop new medical devices, drugs, research tools and in-vitro diagnostics for treating cancer.
 The results were \$9.1 billion in sales, \$2.9 billion in tax revenues, and 107,918 new jobs, as well as 45 spinouts, 103 licenses, \$4.26 billion in added outside investment, and 103 of the companies being sold for another \$21 billion to invigorate larger companies looking for new technologies.
 SBIR success stories were for Breast, Lung, Prostate and multiple other cancers.

-SBIR provides new technologies for fighting cancer, good jobs from the new life-saving products and services, and we get back more in taxes than we invested - excellent returns on Federal R&D dollars.
+New technologies for fighting cancer, good jobs from the new life-saving products and services, and we get back more in taxes than we invested - excellent returns on Federal R&D dollars.
 This is shown true throughout the SBIR program.
 SBIR is a GDP and jobs engine producing high leverage economic power.
 There are literally thousands of success stories here, and all of our lives are better for them.